Pugazhenthi-hub/Safety-AI/Progress Log.md

 ## date:30-10-2025

 Today, we continued working on our AI project (CNN + LSTM model).
 We checked the dataset, prepared the data for training, and identified a memory issue during sequence preparation.
 We discussed possible solutions to handle large datasets more efficiently and planned to optimize the preprocessing in the next session.

+## Date: 03-11-2025

+Violence Detection using CNN + LSTM

+We have successfully completed the data collection and preprocessing stages of our project.
+We gathered video datasets covering various categories such as abuse, fire, explosion, anomaly activity, and normal scenes.
+These videos were carefully processed by extracting individual frames using OpenCV.

+The extracted frames have been organized class-wise inside a structured folder system (frames_by_class/), which allows our model to easily differentiate between different types of activities.
+This step ensures that both violent and non-violent scenarios are well-represented for training.

+Currently, we are in the model training phase.
+We are training a hybrid CNN + LSTM model:

+The CNN (Convolutional Neural Network) part extracts spatial features from each video frame (like shapes, movements, and visual patterns).

+The LSTM (Long Short-Term Memory) part learns the temporal sequence — how frames change over time — to understand the flow of actions.

+The combined CNN+LSTM architecture is designed to detect and classify violent versus non-violent activities effectively.
+We are monitoring the model’s accuracy and performance during training and will soon proceed to the evaluation stage to test its effectiveness on unseen data.